Sheifc/Shell-42-C-piscine/README.md

 Subjects are provided on pdf files and folders are organised as requested.

-Each folder contains a README file where explanations are provided.
+Each folder contains a README file where explanations and subject are provided.

 Both projects were evaluated by molinette with `100/100`